 If you are living with sleep apnea, treatment is essential.
 Whether you have a mild, moderate, or severe case of sleep apnea, treatment should be considered.
 It can help you avoid a variety of uncomfortable symptoms such as sleepiness or lack of energy during the day, morning headaches, restless sleep, forgetfulness, mood changes, and waking up with an extremely dry or sore throat.
 In addition, sleep disorder treatment may reduce your risk of serious health complications such as diabetes, heart disease, and stroke in the future.

-Take the first step to a healthier smile by scheduling an appointment with Dr. Amin Samadian.
+Take the first step to a restful night sleep and better health by scheduling an appointment with Dr. Amin Samadian.

 Our office can complete most services in a single day using our in-house lab, and we offer zero & low-interest financing options for all treatments.
 Schedule an appointment today using the form below.